Samuel Lover: Life

 Lover was born at No. 60 Grafton Street, Dublin and went to school at Samuel Whyte's at No. 79, which now houses Bewley's Café.
 By 1830 he was Secretary of the Royal Hibernian Academy and living at No. 9 D'Olier Street.
 In 1835 he moved to London and began composing music for a series of comic stage works.
 For some, like the operetta Il Paddy Whack in Italia (1841), he contributed libretto and music, for others just a few songs.
+Before committing himself to a literary career, he enjoyed considerable success as a miniature painter.

-Lover produced many Irish songs, of which several, such as The Angel's Whisper, Molly Bawn (song)|Molly Bawn, and The Four-leaved Shamrock, gained popularity.
-He also wrote novels, of which Rory O'Moore (in its first form a ballad), and Handy Andy are best known, and short Irish sketches, which with his songs he combined into a popular entertainment called Irish Nights or Irish Evenings, with which he toured North America in 1846–1848.
+Lover produced many Irish songs, of which several, such as The Angel's Whisper, Molly Bawn, and The Four-leaved Shamrock, gained popularity.
+He also wrote novels, of which Rory O'Moore (in its first form a ballad) and Handy Andy are best known, and short Irish sketches, which with his songs he combined into a popular entertainment called Irish Nights or Irish Evenings, with which he toured North America in 1846–1848.
 He joined Charles Dickens in founding Bentley's Magazine.